NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 Compression could be useful to reduce the size of the container.
 Some organizations might have limited funds and saving storage might be more important than saving processing power or risking quality loss.
 In addition it might be useful to compress the container to reduce the time needed to transfer it.
+Information about compression should be preserved in some way, so that the container can be extracted more easily in the future.
+It's also important to consider how that would impact implementing software.

 **Recommendation: in-scope for V2, but strictly optional, uncompressed by default.**